History of Cook Hospital

 In 2010, outpatient services expanded to offer colonoscopies and upper endoscopies at the hospital and later on added endocrinology services.
 The Veterans Administration opened an Outreach Clinic in the Cook Hospital.

-Orthopedic services were added to the outpatient department in 2011 and Wendy Long, CFNP joined Scenic Rivers.
+Orthopedic services were added to the outpatient department in 2011.

 In 2012, Dr. Harold Johnston was honored for providing 20 years of service to Cook Hospital board.

-The latest construction project, “Spreading Our Wings” was completed in 2013 and led to a state of the art Emergency Room and outpatient services area, relocation of the hospital pharmacy and enhanced facility security.
+In 2013, “Spreading Our Wings” construction project was completed and led to a state of the art Emergency Room and outpatient services area, relocation of the hospital pharmacy and enhanced facility security.
 This newly completed project, in conjunction with the recently obtain Level IV Trauma designation, is a demonstration of the continued commitment the Cook Hospital and Board has to serve the needs of our community.
 The Mission Statement of the Cook Hospital clearly represents the blood, sweat and tears put into serving patients with the Highest Quality Primary Healthcare.

 MyRecord online medical records system was created in 2014 to provide patients with the most accurate, up-to-date electronic health record information.
 Doctors Matthew Holmes and Nicholas Vidor join the medical team.